Unified theory of local quantum many-body dynamics: Eigenoperator thermalization theorems: Applications

-These operators may provide Mazur bounds (or equalities according to Cor.~\ref{Mazur}) and t-GGEs thus completing the picture of non-equilibrium dynamics for fragmented models.
-Other fragmented models may be treated analogously.
+Furthermore these operator sequences may provide Mazur bounds (or equalities according to Cor.~\ref{Mazur}) and t-GGEs thus completing the picture of non-equilibrium dynamics for fragmented models.
+Other fragmented models (e.g. \cite{PabloNew}) may be treated analogously.